Monday Morning Brushback: Union-Mandated Break Time

 The Great Red Hope

-Justin Turner just know how to freakin’ hit, man.
+Justin Turner just knows how to freakin’ hit, man.
 What a roll he’s been on.

 To keep it consistent with the previous segment, JT’s hit .353 with six round-trippers, 26 RBI, and 22 runs since June 10.
 He’s been even more red hot than his facial hair since the calendar turned to July—a .452 average during that stretch is bananas.

-Just about every AB that Tormund puts together is competetive.
-He doesn’t get blown away too often (87th percentile in K rate and 85th in w, per Savant) while he’s done an excellent job of keeping the line moving for an offense that desperately needed an injection of juice (no, not the Barry Bonds type...well maybe they can have a lil’ ~~as a treat~~) just a few weeks ago.
+Just about every AB that Tormund puts together is competitive.
+He doesn’t get blown away too often (83rd percentile in K rate and 86th in whiffs, per Savant) while he’s done an excellent job of keeping the line moving for an offense that desperately needed an injection of juice (no, not the Barry Bonds type...well maybe they can have a lil’ ~~as a treat~~) just a few weeks ago.
 The way he’s spreading the ball also makes for Fenway magic.

 Baby Bro’s Big Break